croyleje/standalone_email.server/README.md

   default and currently set *Postfix* settings.  *Remember any changes to either Postfix Dovecot or Fail2ban will not take effect until that service is restarted*.
-- [This site](https://www.checktls.com) also ofter some automated tests to help diagnose email server issues including DMARC, DKIM and rDNS.

 **NOTE**: When logging into a remote server via ssh it will read some of your environment variables and set them on the server.
 If your using one of the more